davabdallah/k8s-training/setup/minikube-setup.md

 - Git
 - VS Code or any editor

-If students are using Ubuntu inside WSL 2, install kubectl and Minikube with [WSL Ubuntu tool installation](wsl-ubuntu-install.md) first.
+If you are using Ubuntu inside WSL 2, install kubectl and Minikube with [WSL Ubuntu tool installation](wsl-ubuntu-install.md) first.

 ## Verify Tool Installation